 Recipe FAQs

-Yes, the ingredients that go into these mini muffins are very nutrient-rich!
+Yes, the ingredients that go into these mini muffins are very nutrient-rich and have many health benefits!

 - The large flake oats provide those slow-absorbing carbohydrates and fibre that can help keep blood sugar levels stable and keep you feeling full for longer.